Beyond the Pitch

 - The portfolio company creates a crisp one-page overview of the company, its solution and why that solution matters to a potential customer.
 The company also provides information about target market segments, current customer base (pilot, beta, or revenue customers) and a list of regional companies that are likely to have the problem the startup is out to solve.

-- The “ask” of our First Connect experts and advisors is to leverage their contacts and networks to provide “warm introductions” between a portfolio company and the appropriate individual(s) at regional companies in the startup’s target market segment.
+- The “ask” of our mentors and vetted service providers is to leverage their contacts and networks to provide “warm introductions” between a portfolio company and the appropriate individual(s) at regional companies in the startup’s target market segment.

 Since inception, our process has produced 86 vetted and qualified leads and discover meetings for our portfolio companies.